 M.D., Ph.D.
 Professor Motoko Yanagita

-Our research goal is to understand the pathophysiology of kidney disease progression, and to propose novel effective therapeutic agents.
+Our research goal is to understand the pathophysiology of kidney disease and to propose effective therapeutic agents, and our clinical mission is to provide the highest level of treatment for kidney diseases and provide comprehensive care for the patients.

 Research and education

-Our department is aiming to foster “physician scientists” who can solve their patient-oriented research questions by their own research skills.
+Our department aims to nurture physician scientists with a deep understanding of the basic and clinical aspects of the disease, and who can elucidate their patient-oriented research questions by their own research skills.

 Recent Publications